 On the Reginal format settings pane, select the Long time tile.
 Then change the format as follows:

 - Select either the 9:40:07 AM (default) or 09:40:07 AM format to use a 12-hour clock.

 - Select either the 9:40:07 or 09:40:07 format to use a 24-hour clock.

 Restart your computer to see the changes.

 That should do it!

-This post showed you how to change to a 24-hour clock format in Windows including the lock screen.
-If you find any error above or have somethin to add, please use the comment form below.
+This post showed you how to change to a 24-hour clock format in Windows, including the lock screen.
+Please use the comment form below if you find any errors above or have something to add.